nov1n/RemarkablePocket/README.md

 ### Docker Compose

-If you prefer to use [Docker Compose](https://docs.docker.com/compose/) you can download the [docker-compose.yml](docker-compose.yml) file, and run `touch ~/.remarkable-pocket ~/.rmapi && mkdir -p ~/.rmapi-cache && docker-compose up`.
+If you prefer to use [Docker Compose](https://docs.docker.com/compose/) first run the command in the [Usage](#usage) section and complete the authentication steps (this only needs to happen once).
+When syncing starts you can stop the container, download the [docker-compose.yml](docker-compose.yml) file, and run `docker-compose up`.

 ### Raspberry Pi